Regarding Covid-19 (corona virus)

 Restrictions due to the decision by the Vice-Chancellor

 As the spread of the Covid-19 infection remains serious, the government announced additional restrictions for the whole of Sweden on December 18, 2020.
-Lund University has therefore updated the Vice-Chancellor decision and all students have a responsibility to follow the ´restrictions until further notice.
+Lund University has therefore updated the Vice-Chancellor decision and all students have a responsibility to follow the restrictions until August 29th 2021.

 The following applies to students at the Department of Communication and Media:

 - All activities that are not necessary to carry out with a physical presence on the University's premises are to be carried out digitally.
-This may involve changes in teaching and examinations during January – more information will be available via your learning platform Canvas or on the course website and will be updated as soon as possible.
+This involve changes in teaching and examinations during spring 2021 until August 29th – more information will be available via your learning platform Canvas or on the course website and will be updated as soon as possible.

 - All students are encouraged to study from home by default.
 Study spaces and computer rooms are to be left accessible during this period only to a limited extent and for students who need such a space, e.g. for information retrieval, use of reference materials, access to distance learning and examination equipment.
 Other spaces intended for students, such as group rooms and lunch rooms etc. remain closed during this period.